South Africa Facts

 Last Census - 2011

-However, estimates for 2011 suggest that there has been a significant rise in numbers over the course of the last ten years and that the South African population has finally hit the 50 million mark, making it the 24th largest country in the world as far as pure numbers are concerned.
+The findings in 2011 suggest that there had been a significant rise in numbers over the course of the previous ten years and that the South African population had finally hit the 50 million mark, making it the 24th largest country in the world as far as pure numbers are concerned.
+In 2014, the estimate is 53.3 million, but because of other nations outpacing South Africa’s growth rate, this would drop the nation to 25th place for being the most populous.

 South Africa Population History